As many of you know, we use bamboo fabric for our bed sheets and pillow case ranges. This post will explain why bamboo is such an amazing material!

-Bamboo is an incredibly sustainable source!
-In the right conditions bamboo can grow up to 4 feet in 24 hours, which means that there is plenty of bamboo to share between manufacturers and the pandas.
+Bamboo is an incredibly sustainable resource!
+In the right conditions, bamboo can grow up to 4 feet in 24 hours, which means that there is plenty of bamboo to share between manufacturers and the pandas.
 Because it grows so quickly we are able to make our products without disturbing the panda’s diet, as 99% of it is solely bamboo.
 When bamboo is harvested it is cut and not uprooted allowing it to regrow quickly so that it can be regularly harvested without having to be replanted.
 The root system of bamboo is vast, holding the soil together, preventing erosion and retaining water.

-Like many other plants bamboo absorbs Carbon Dioxide (CO2) and releases Oxygen (O2) into the atmosphere reducing greenhouse gasses.
+Like many other plants, bamboo absorbs Carbon Dioxide (CO2) and releases Oxygen (O2) into the atmosphere, reducing greenhouse gasses.
 The wonderful thing about bamboo is that it absorbs 5 times the amount of Carbon Dioxide and releases 35% more Oxygen into the atmosphere compared to trees!

 Bamboo plantations are incredibly easy to maintain as bamboo does not need any pesticides or fertilizer to grow and only uses a small amount of water compared to other plants for textiles such as cotton.

 The bamboo fabric is also environmentally friendly in its own way as it can be washed at 30 degrees and air dries twice as fast as cotton.
 So there’s no need to use extra electricity on tumble drying.
-The fabric used for bed sheets and clothes is 100% Biodegradable!
+The fabric used for bed sheets and clothes is 100% biodegradable!
 So fantastic for the environment.

 Bamboo is a very versatile material that can be used to make furniture like tables and chairs and even houses and wall insulation!
-Although bamboo in its raw form is very tough the fibre is twice as soft as cotton with a silky cashmere touch!
+Although bamboo in its raw form is very tough, the fibre is twice as soft as cotton with a silky cashmere touch!

 Here comes the Sciency bit! –